1Password/scim-examples/beta/google-cloud-run/README.md

   gcloud run services describe op-scim-bridge --format="value(status.url)"
 ```

-The final line of the above chained command should output a URL for the HTTPS endpoint provded by Cloud Run.
+The final line of the above chained command should output a URL for the HTTPS endpoint provided by Cloud Run.
 This is your **SCIM Bridge URL**.

 ## Step 4: Test your SCIM bridge